radcli14/youkon/README.md

 ## Shared Architecture

 Kotlin Multiplatform Mobile is used to provide a set of shared data models.
+Many of these are given the prefix `Yk` to identify that they are part of the YouKon project, and for deconfliction with built-in types.
-The lowest level object is a `Measurement`, which stores the numeric `value` and its `unit`, along with methods for conversion.
+The lowest level object is a `YkMeasurement`, which stores the numeric `value` and its `unit`, along with methods for conversion.
-A `Project` is a collection of `Measurement`s, and may include images.
+A `YkProject` is a collection of `YkMeasurement`s, and may include images.
-A saved set of `Project` objects that an individual user has generated is stored in the `UserData` object.
+A saved set of `Project` objects that an individual user has generated is stored in the `YkUser` object.

 ```mermaid
 classDiagram